amiaopensource/cable-bible/README.md

 If you're not comfortable working in GitHub, you can just supply the information and we'll be happy to add it!
 Please [submit an issue](https://github.com/amiaopensource/cable-bible/issues) or contact user EG-tech (Ethan Gates) with relevant descriptions, photos, info, etc.!

+### A Note on Inclusive Language
+"Traditional" electrical and mechanical trades have sorted cable connections and fasteners in terms of "Male" (to refer to a connector or plug featuring pins or protrusions) and "Female" (to refer to a connector or plug into which pins or protrusions are inserted).
+The creator and maintainers of the Cable Bible find this obvious reference to a limited, cis-gendered, heteronormative understanding of human genitalia, gender, and sexual intercourse to be at best inappropriate and unnecessary, and at worst a perpetuation of harmful biases in the world at large.

+The Cable Bible avoids using these classifications on the live site whenever possible.
+Suggested contributions should limit explanation of connections to "pins", "plugs", "sockets" or similar non-gendered terms.
+Maintainers will edit and enforce these terms before accepting pull requests to the main branch.

+Sample images uploaded to the Cable Bible source repository *do* use a naming convention to indicate whether they depict a connector or port with or without pins, for clearer organization and to ease editing of the main text.
+In this case, the creator opted to use the terms "Cork" (to refer to a connector or plug featuring pins) and "Bottle" (to refer to a connector or plug into which pins are inserted).
+Again, maintainers on this repository will enforce this non-gendered naming convention on suggested contributions before accepting any pull requests to the live branch.

+We acknowledge that this may cause some confusion when using the Cable Bible as a reference or educational tool, since few similar steps have been taken by cable manufacturers, vendors, or the vast majority of electrical, mechanical and technical professionals.
+So, a connector labeled "cork" in the Cable Bible source code should be considered equivalent to a "Male" connector elsewhere, and a "bottle" connector should be considered equivalent to a "Female" connector elsewhere.

 ### Contributors
 Gathered using [octohatrack](https://github.com/LABHR/octohatrack)